goschtl/zope/megrok.z3cform.tabular/trunk/src/megrok/z3cform/tabular/README.txt

 Example
 -------

-First we have to setup a container with some objects...
+First we have to setup a container with some objects.

    >>> from zope.app.testing.functional import getRootFolder
    >>> root = getRootFolder()